Resources for Researchers

 For current CSAFE researchers, the information below is available to assist you with effectively communicating information about CSAFE research.
 These communication tools have been designed as consistent representations of all CSAFE marketing materials.
 We encourage our researchers to take advantage of the opportunity to produce uniform products in an effort to convey a consistent message about our organization.

 Please contact CSAFE Communications and Outreach Coordinator Sarah Carraher at email@example.com with questions regarding these materials.

 Researchers and other stakeholders who have been supported by CSAFE need to include the following acknowledgment in all products (i.e. papers, brochures, educational materials, websites, presentations, etc.).
 Support might include salary, start-up funds student support, equipment, travel or seed grant funding.

-This work was partially funded by the Center for Statistics and Applications in Forensic Evidence (CSAFE) through Cooperative Agreement #70NANB15H176 between NIST and Iowa State University, which includes activities carried out at Carnegie Mellon University, University of California Irvine, and University of Virginia.
+This work was partially funded by the Center for Statistics and Applications in Forensic Evidence (CSAFE) through Cooperative Agreement #70NANB15H176 between NIST and Iowa State University, which includes activities carried out at Carnegie Mellon University, University of California Irvine, University of Virginia and Duke University.

 CSAFE Communication Tools

 If you use the LaTeX templates for either slides or a poster, be sure to use XeLaTeX to typeset/compile the document.
 In addition, you may need to install the fonts in the “fonts” folder of the LaTeX poster template.
 This can be done by double-clicking on each font file and choosing the “install font” option (on a Mac) or the “install” option (on Windows).